 Lottich coached the Horizon League Player of the Year and an NABC Third Team All-American in Alec Peters, guiding the senior as he closed out one of the top careers in program history.
-Peters enjoyed his finest season as a senior, ranking among the top-20 in the nation in both scoring and rebounding and breaking five of Valpo’s career records.
+Peters enjoyed his finest season as a senior, ranking among the Top 20 in the nation in both scoring and rebounding and breaking five of Valpo’s career records.

-Lottich arrived at Valparaiso University in summer 2013 and helped guide the Crusaders to 78 victories over his three seasons as an assistant.
+Lottich arrived at Valparaiso University in summer 2013 and helped guide the team to 78 victories over his three seasons as an assistant.
 Valpo won two Horizon League regular season championships and one league tournament title over those three years.

-The Crusaders recorded the top two victory totals in program history over Lottich's final two years as an assistant.
+The team recorded the top two victory totals in program history over Lottich's final two years as an assistant.
 Valpo broke the previous school record for wins in a season during the 2014-2015 campaign, winning 28 games and earning a berth in the NCAA Tournament.
 Then, the 2015-2016 season saw Valpo win a program-record 30 games and advance to the NIT championship game at Madison Square Garden.

 Lottich brings nearly a decade of professional playing experience to the head coaching position at Valparaiso University.
-Lottich spent eight years playing professionally in Japan for the Oita Heat Devils and the Osaka Evessa, earning All-Star recognition four times.
+He spent eight years playing professionally in Japan for the Oita Heat Devils and the Osaka Evessa, earning All-Star recognition four times.
 He also played one season in Germany in the Bundesliga for the Dusseldorf Giants, played one season in New Zealand in the NBL for the Harbor Heat and was a member of the New Jersey Nets’ summer league team in 2004.

 Off the court, Lottich came to Valpo from the National Collegiate Scouting Association, where he started in January 2013.
 Lottich ascended to the position of head scout during his time with the NCSA, which helps high school athletes navigate the world of college recruiting.
 Lottich also co-founded the TEAM Life Skills basketball camp in 2004 and spent nine years managing and developing the camp.